-As Rei grimaced in annoyance Ami tried her hand in shaking Usagi out of a coma, “Usagi, come on, wake up.”
+As Rei grimaced in annoyance Ami tried her hand in shaking Usagi out of her coma, “Usagi, come on, wake up.”

 Luna paraded over with an air of confidence as if to say, “I got this.”
-She burrowed through Usagi’s hair and put all of her weight on her neck, which usually worked in Usagi’s junior high days.
+She burrowed through Usagi’s mound of blonde hair and put all of her weight on her neck, which usually worked in Usagi’s junior high days.
 However, Usagi only snorted then snored even louder.

 An interesting idea struck Mamoru.
 He silently crawled over to the sleeping teen, excavated her face from underneath a pile of pigtails and gently kissed her on the lips.

 “Mmmm, Mamo-chan.”
 She kissed him back spontaneously as everyone else face faulted.

 Luna stood flabbergasted, “Mamoru, where were you when I needed you all those mornings?”

 Mamoru just flashed Luna a wide smile in response and began sharing a sandwich with the love of his life . . . surrendered the sandwich was more like it.

 Tuckered out from her sudden burst of energy, Minako plunked back down in her previous spot and tied her hair up in a messy bun, “So guys.
 It’s our last year of high school, first term is behind us, summer break is here, and it’s been peaceful for two whole months.
 Could we ask for more?”